 Design Thinking is a highly collaborative process from start to finish.
 Being a user-centered way of designing, we need to make sure we are appropriately engaging users and effectively understanding their perspective on existing challenges and future solutions.
 This is why we conduct these sessions in person when possible.
 However, the challenges of globally dispersed teams or global pandemic-forced policies require us to take a remote approach.
 In the next few sections, you’ll learn how we use various RDTW templates and tools to ensure engagement from remote users, and drive high impact business outcomes.

 We often start our design engagements with observation sessions, ranging from visiting clients with field sales reps to going deep underground in salt mines.
-This helps us gain firsthand experience with the specific processes and challenges the users are involved in.
+This helps us gain firsthand experience with the specific processes and challenges the users experience.
 Unfortunately, for remote sessions, we can’t easily observe the end-user processes firsthand.
-Even without observations, it’s key that we take the time to understand the users we are designing for so that our solutions are well adopted, and tailored to their specific needs.
+Even without observations, it’s key that we take the time to understand the users we are designing for so users adopt our solutions well, and tailor it to their specific needs.

 In place of direct observations, we take advantage of several substitute user research methods.
 Using tools like Survey Monkey, we create surveys that can be scaled to collect information from any number of users easily.
 Interviews are used to get information from our end users and complement the surveys with a personal connection.
-We use tools like Zoom or Google Hangouts to see the people we are interviewing, making it a better choice than simply using a phone call.
-And speaking of web conferencing tools, they also give us the ability to demo some of the software tools we are tasked with re-designing.
+We use tools like Zoom or Google Hangouts.
+Thi sis to see the people we are interviewing, making it a better choice than simply using a phone call.
+However, speaking of web conferencing tools, they also give us the ability to demo some of the software tools for us to re-design.
 The best practice here is ensuring users can explain and share what it’s like to be in their shoes despite being remote.

 To close out our “Inspiration” phase, we create user personas (see example below).
 To help create these personas, Mindset has created templates that can be printed and filled out by users remotely.